mapninja/Tutorial_Field-data-collection-with-Collector-for-ArcGIS/ReadMe.md

 ![Enable attachments](./images/enableattach.png)

 ### Enable offline editing for Collector
-This is a step that MUST be done before adding your feature layers to an ArcGIS Online map for creating you rediting app.
+This is a step that MUST be done before adding your feature layers to an ArcGIS Online map for creating your editing app.

 1. Click on the Settings tab at the top of the Feature Layer's Details page.